 Today neither the Apple Watch nor the Fitbit measure body temperature.
 However, there is a bigger opportunity, outside of wearables will be the in-home diagnostics market.
 There will be a bigger shift towards virtual doctor appointments as a result of this.

 However, virtual doctor appointments don’t completely replace the need for in-person visits when patients need to take the standard flu test, strep test, or have their vitals read.
 But surely there will be more research in this field which provides many remedies in house only.
 The amount of new investment and focus on this space will accelerate the progress.

-Before coronavirus crisis, though there was a good demand for online shopping but surprisingly there was a tiny demand for grocery e-commerce.
-According to sources, only 4% of Americans ordered groceries online prior to this crisis but in India, this demand is even lesser in India.
+Before the coronavirus crisis, though there was a good demand for online shopping surprisingly there was a tiny demand for grocery e-commerce.
+According to sources, only 4% of Americans ordered groceries online before this crisis but in India, this demand is even lesser.
 But since stay-in-place orders went into effect, shoppers are shifting their grocery shopping online.

 This has meant a significant increase in demand for grocery retailers who relied on e-commerce as a small percentage of sales.
 Suddenly they’re dealing with many times their normal volume.
-Here, habits are being formed on both sides.
-The consumer is learning that ordering online isn’t as challenging as once thought, and the retailer is learning to properly staff and fulfill these orders at scale.
+The consumer is learning that ordering online isn’t as challenging as once thought, and the retailer is learning to properly staff and fulfil these orders at scale.